GuangluDong0728/NTIRE2026_Raindrop_Removal_DGLTeam/README.md

 ```bash
 python basicsr/test.py -opt options/NTIRE2026/test_se.yml
 ```
-Then, please use rename2.py and png2jpg_ntire.py to rename the images and change them to jpg.
+Then, please use rename2.py to rename the images.

 # Factsheet and results on testset